geoffreyaldebert/tp-data-engineer/README.md

 The purpose of this interview exercise is to assess your ability to create a data pipeline from scratch.

-Your goal is to retrieve a dataset, process it, then saving output into different storages.
+Your goal is to retrieve some datasets, process them, then saving output into different type of storages.

 We provide in this exercise a docker-compose which will allow you to deploy different services :
 - mongodb instance (noSQL database)